EITI style and citations guide

 The EITI is a global standard to promote open and accountable management of natural resources.

-The EITI Standard contains the set of requirements that countries need to meet in order to be recognised as first an EITI candidate and ultimately an EITI compliant country.
+The EITI Standard contains the set of requirements that countries need to meet in order to be recognised as an EITI member country.
 The Standard is overseen by the EITI Board, with members from governments, companies and civil society.

 Always use a hyphen